3MFConsortium/spec_booleans/3MF Boolean operations.md

 The optional \<booleanoperations> element contains one or more \<boolean> elements to perform subtractive boolean operations to the mesh or components elements in the enclosing object.

 **objectid** - Selects the object with the base object to be subtracted.

+**operation** - The subtracting boolean operation to perform.
+The options for the subtracting operations are the following:

+1.	*union*.
+The new object shape is defined as the merger of the shapes.
+The new object surface property is defined by the property of the surface property defining the outer surface.
+If material and the volumetric property, if available, in the overlapped volume is defined by the added object, as defined by [the 3MF Core Specification overlapping order](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#412-overlapping-order)

+    union(base,a,b,c) = ((base Ս a) Ս b) Ս c = base Ս (a Ս b Ս c)

+2.  *difference*.
+The new object shape is defined by the shape in the first object shape that is not in any other object shape.
+The new object surface property, where overlaps, is defined by the object surface property of the subtracting object(s).
+While the volume properties are defined by the volume remaining from the base object.

+    difference(base,a,b,c) = ((base - a) - b) - c = base - (a Ս b Ս c)

+3.  *intersection*.
+The new object shape is defined as the common (clipping) shape in all objects.
+The new object surface property is defined as the object surface property of the object defining the new surface.
+While the volume properties are defined by the volume remaining from the base object.

+    intersection(base,a,b,c) = ((base Ո a) Ո b) Ո c = base Ո (a Ս b Ս c)

 **transform** - The transform to apply to the selected base object.